oddbird/oddsite/content/2019/04/09/vueconf.rst

 VueFinder Slides
 ----------------

-Along the way,
-I've been learning JS and Vue
+While learning JS and Vue
-in more depth,
+in more detail,
-and decided to re-build my presentation tool to meet my adapting needs as a speaker.
+I decided to re-build my presentation software to better meet my needs as a speaker.

 The result,
 which I call `VueFinder`_,